fjwright/Run-REDUCE-0/UserGuide.md

 source code file should end with `;end;` to avoid an error message.)
 This menu item is disabled unless REDUCE is running.

+The `Packages` button switches to the REDUCE packages directory (mainly for my benefit during testing).

 ### Output to File...

 This brings up a file selector dialogue that allows you to send output